 Matsumoto castle is one of Japans most unique and beautiful castles.
 The castle complex is designated both as national treasures and cultural treasure.
 Matsumoto Castle together with Himeji Castle and Kumamoto Castle are considered the 3 most beautiful (and famous) castles in the country.
+It is also one of only 12 surviving original castles in Japan.

 “The Crow Castle” is the nickname for Matsumoto Castle.
 The castle already gained this less flattering name several hundred years ago due to it’s black painted exterior and wing-like roof.
 The dark appearance surely makes for an intimidating and unwelcoming look when you approach the structure.
 But don’t get scared – Matsumoto Castle is one of the most authentic and best kept castles in all of Japan.
 Where many historic castles in Japan have been modernized or rebuilt with reinforced concrete intereriors, Matsumoto castle is original – all wooden structures.